Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural

-Neural architecture search (NAS) has been applied for architectural optimization of traditional non-spiking RNNs, where a substructure called cell is optimized by a search algorithm~\cite{zoph2017neural}.
-Based on the optimized substructure, multiple cells are stacked to form a network.
-A cell contains nodes organized in a directed acyclic graph which is usually a tree.
-As in Figure~\ref{fig:cell}, the cell takes the input $x_t$ at time $t$ and produces the current state $h_t$ based on the previous state $h_{t-1}$.
-The operation, e.g. based on a specific combination or activation function at each node is optimized during architecture search.
-Nevertheless, this NAS approach may not be the best fit for recurrent SNNs (RSNNs).
-First, recurrence in the cell as in Figure~\ref{fig:cell} is only created by feeding $h_{t-1}$ back to the cell while connectivity inside the cell is feedforward.
-While a long history of practice led to widely adopted LSTM and GRU models and the optimal cell found by the above NAS procedure can be complex than an LSTM/GRU cell, the overall operations and connectivity of the final RNN do not go beyond an LSTM-like architecture.
+Neural architecture search (NAS) has been applied for architectural optimization of traditional non-spiking RNNs, where a substructure called cell is optimized by a search algorithm~\citep{zoph2017neural}.
+Nevertheless, this NAS approach may not be the best fit for RSNNs.
+First, recurrence in the cell is only created by feeding previous hidden state back to the cell while connectivity inside the cell is feedforward.
+Second, the overall operations and connectivity found by the above NAS procedure do not go beyond an LSTM-like architecture.
 Finally, the considered combination operations and activation functions like addition and elementwise multiplication are not biologically plausible.

-In comparison, in RSNNs based on the proposed SC-ML architecture, we add onto the memory effects resulted from temporal integration of individual spiking neurons by introducing sparse intra or inter-motif connections.
+In comparison, in RSNNs based on the proposed SC-ML architecture, we add onto the memory effects resulting from temporal integration of individual spiking neurons by introducing sparse intra or inter-motif connections.
 This corresponds to a scalable and biologically plausible RSNN architectural design space that closely mimics the microcircuits in the nervous system.
 Furthermore, we develop the novel alternating two-step HRMAS framework hybridizing gradient-based optimization and biologically-inspired intrinsic plasticity for robust NAS of RSNNs.